 Inventory write-offs are unfortunate but necessary when inventory goes missing, is damaged, or loses value on the market.
-Following a proper accounting process is critical when writing off inventory: otherwise, your books will become more and more mismatched with each write-off until you have a major budget problem.
+Following a proper accounting process is critical when writing off inventory: otherwise, your balance sheet and income statement will become more and more mismatched with each write-off until you have a major budget problem.

-There is a simple write-off process that you can follow to avoid this and ensure your books stay accurate.
+There is a simple write-off process that you can follow to avoid this and ensure your financial statements stay accurate.
 Furthermore, a 3PL like ShipBob can streamline your inventory management and fulfillment processes to prevent future write-offs and make your capital more productive.

-Read on to learn everything need to know about inventory write-offs:
+Read on to learn everything you need to know about inventory write-offs:

 - Why inventory is written off

 - How to account for written off inventory

 Inventory write-off is the process of removing the value of a portion of inventory from accounting records.
 Inventory is written off when it has lost its value and cannot be sold due to damage, theft, loss, or decline in market value.